Last Updated on December 11, 2022 by Peralta

 Why does my KitchenAid dishwasher leave a white residue?

-It leaves white residues as a result of phosphates residues.
+It leaves white residues as a result of phosphate residues.
 The best dishwasher detergents contain phosphate, which breaks down by acting on the food particles and grease.
 If the dishes are clean and the wash cycle runs with the detergents dispensation, utensils remain with a white residue.

 How often should I clean my KitchenAid dishwasher?